Bell Pepper vs Poblano: Sweet Walls or Mild Roast

 Scoville (SHU) 0–0 1K–2K

-Heat Tier Medium
+Heat Tier n/a Medium

-vs Jalapeño
+vs Jalapeño n/a n/a

-Flavor sweet and crisp earthy and rich
+Flavor sweet, crisp, grassy when green earthy and rich

 Species C. annuum C. annuum

-Origin Mexico Mexico
+Origin Americas Mexico

 Bell Pepper vs Poblano Pepper Heat Levels